Synapse: Potentiation and depression

 It is widely accepted that the synapse plays a key role in the formation of memory.
 The stability of long-term memory can persist for many years; nevertheless, synapses, the neurological basis of memory, are very dynamic.
 The formation of synaptic connections significantly depends on activity-dependent synaptic plasticity observed in various synaptic pathways.
 Indeed, the connection between memory formation and alterations in synaptic efficacy enables the reinforcement of neuronal interactions between neurons.
 As neurotransmitters activate receptors across the synaptic cleft, the connection between the two neurons is strengthened when both neurons are active at the same time, as a result of the receptor's signaling mechanisms.
-Memory formation involves complex interactions between neural pathways, including the strengthening and weakening of synaptic connections, which contribute to the storage of information.
+The strength of two connected neural pathways is thought to result in the storage of information, resulting in memory.
 This process of synaptic strengthening is known as long-term potentiation (LTP).

 By altering the release of neurotransmitters, the plasticity of synapses can be controlled in the presynaptic cell.
 The postsynaptic cell can be regulated by altering the function and number of its receptors.
 Changes in postsynaptic signaling are most commonly associated with a N-methyl-d-aspartic acid receptor (NMDAR)-dependent LTP and long-term depression (LTD) due to the influx of calcium into the post-synaptic cell, which are the most analyzed forms of plasticity at excitatory synapses.